Aimeana100/blogApp-graphql-api/README.md

 3. Configure environment variables:

-## Environment Variables

-Create a .env file in the root of the project and add the following variables:
+   - Create a .env file in the root of the project and add the following variables:

-   Set up environment variables for PostgreSQL connection, JWT secret, etc.
+   - Set up environment variables for PostgreSQL connection, JWT secret, etc.

 4. Run the application: